María Elósegui

-María Elósegui Itxaso (born, 7 December 1957, San Sebastián) is a Spanish jurist, philosopher and Professor of Philosophy of Law at the Faculty of Law at the University of Zaragoza.
-She was appointed in January 2018 a judge at the European Court of Human Rights (ECHR).
+María Elósegui Itxaso (born 7 December 1957) is a Spanish jurist, philosopher and Professor of Philosophy of Law at the Faculty of Law at the University of Zaragoza.
+She was appointed in January 2018 as a judge at the European Court of Human Rights (ECHR).

 Education

-Maria Elósegui graduated with a PhD from the University of Navarra in 1987 and followed up on her studies with a second master in philosophy at the University of Glasgow in 1989.
+Maria Elósegui graduated with a PhD from the University of Navarra in 1987 and followed up on her studies with a second master's in philosophy at the University of Glasgow in 1989.
 Following this, she studied law at the University of Sain-Louis, Brussels, Belgium from where she graduated with a MSc in 1994.
 She obtained a Doctor of Juridical Science from the University of Navarra in 2002.

 Professional career

 Between 1982 and 1988 she taught philosophy in Bilbao, and from 1988 to 1989 she researched at the Glasgow University.
 She became a Professor of Philosophy of Law at the University of Zaragoza in 1994 and lectured until 2018.
 She was also assigned as a member of the European Commission against Racism and Intolerance (ECRI) between 2013 and 2017.
 Since 2018, she has been the representative of Spain in the European Court of Human Rights, succeeding Luis López Guerra.